tsauvajon/consistent_hashing/README.md

 a node doesn't negatively impact the repartition.
 Also, rebalancing is spread out between several nodes: for example, on the picture above, if we added server D at positions 10, 115 and 203, we would move just a few keys from servers A, B and C.

+# TODO

+Find a way to build a visualisation for the ring.